bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 ### Getting the data into Scanpy

-To get you started, all access to Scanpy is typically through a module call `scanpy` which is imported under the name `sc` for convenience.
-We then load the count matrix into a table, which is an instance of `AnnData`.
+To get you started, all access to Scanpy is typically through a module called `scanpy` which is imported under the name `sc` for convenience.
+We then load the count matrix into a table, which is [an instance of `AnnData`](https://scanpy.readthedocs.io/en/latest/usage-principles.html#anndata).

 ```python
 import scanpy as sc